 Utility Development Charges are pursuant to The Planning and Development Act, 1983 and are collected when development agreements are entered into between the City and a developer.
-The agreements require a payment to the City of \$22,305 per hectare of land within the development area.
+The agreements require a payment to the City of \$24,443 per hectare of land within the development area.
 The payment of development charges is 30% upon execution of a servicing agreement, another 40% within nine months and the balance within a further nine months.
-As a result of the completion of the recent Residential Growth Study, the intent in future years is to introduce differential rates for development charges based on the differing costs of development.
 Eligibility for funding is by policy of City Council and includes:

-100% of funding for the cost of trunk watermains.
+- 100% of funding for the cost of trunk watermains. - A portion of the cost to construct watermains larger than 250 mm in diameter. - 100% of funding for wastewater collection trunks which are 300 mm or greater in size. - 100% of funding for wastewater lift stations that are a component of a regional servicing plan. - 5% of the funding for expansion to the wastewater treatment plant for capacity for new development. - 5% of the funding for McCarthy Boulevard pump station expansions, for capacity for new development. - 100% of the funding for servicing design criteria review studies for the servicing of new land development.

-- A portion of the cost to construct watermains larger than 250 mm in diameter. - 100% of funding for wastewater collection trunks which are 300 mm or greater in size. - 100% of funding for wastewater lift stations that are a component of a regional servicing plan. - 5% of the funding for expansion to the wastewater treatment plant for capacity for new development. - 5% of the funding for McCarthy Boulevard pump station expansions, for capacity for new development. - 100% of the funding for servicing design criteria review studies for the servicing of new land development. - 100% of funding for drainage trunks 1,350 mm or greater in size. - 100% of funding for drainage lift stations that are an approved component of a regional drainage plan. - 100% of funding for a dry bottom detention facility (or the equivalent for a dry facility if a wet retention pond is constructed) if the pond is an approved component of a regional drainage plan. - 100% of funding for new or upgraded storm channels that are an approved component of a regional drainage plan. - 100% of the funding for full urbanization of the Pilot Butte and Chuka Creek adjacent to undeveloped lands if the improvements are part of an approved regional drainage plan. - 100% of the funding for master drainage studies which are part of an approved regional plan of undeveloped land.
+- 100% of funding for drainage trunks 1,350 mm or greater in size. - 100% of funding for drainage lift stations that are an approved component of a regional drainage plan. - 100% of funding for a dry bottom detention facility (or the equivalent for a dry facility if a wet retention pond is constructed) if the pond is an approved component of a regional drainage plan. - 100% of funding for new or upgraded storm channels that are an approved component of a regional drainage plan. - 100% of the funding for full urbanization of the Pilot Butte and Chuka Creek adjacent to undeveloped lands if the improvements are part of an approved regional drainage plan. - 100% of the funding for master drainage studies which are part of an approved regional plan of undeveloped land.

 Revenue from development charges is recognized when the funds are spent on an eligible project.
 Historically, capital projects eligible for development charge funding have been undertaken ahead of the funds being available resulting in a shortfall in development charge funding.
 The projections for Utility Development Charges are detailed in the following table.
-The funding projections have been based on the development of 25 hectares per year.
+The funding projections have been based on the development of 25 hectares in 2007 and 45 hectares per year from 2008 to 2011.